Fields' day: No. 3 Ohio State routs No. 2 Clemson 49-28 - WHIZ News

 The playoff committee still liked Ohio State enough to put the Buckeyes in the final four, despite much griping from various parts of the country, including Clemson.

-Ohio State coach Ryan Day talked all week about what a remarkable tale it would be for the Buckeyes to survive this rollercoaster of a season and still reach their goal.
+Day talked all week about what a remarkable story it would be for the Buckeyes to survive this rollercoaster of a season and still reach their goal.

-“Everything we’ve been through this year, to come out and play the way we played, I don’t know what to say about this group,” Day said.
+“It’s been an emotional season, and it’s a win, and to come back and have a chance to play Clemson and then win the way we did — unbelievable,” Day said.

 Clemson took a 7-0 lead on the opening drive and then went up 14-7 with Lawrence and Etienne running for scores.